LucasTiberio/poupachef-challenge/README.md

 ## Definitions of usage

+- Firstly, I used craco for init my project.
+It allows me to use features like Path Mapping in typescript (ex.: @poupachef/components/* instead ../../../poupachef/components/*).
 - I opted for the Context API instead of Redux, to avoid manipulation of great information and logic.
 Using only to save the state in more nested objects.
 - I used a UX technique called Fast-Feedback, to avoid repeating unnecessary requests or renders.
 Thus updating the direct values ​​in the state, right after the request is answered.
 - To stylize the components, I chose to use styled-components, to keep the code cleaner and readable.
 In addition to the possibility of theme control across the state.